minimalist baby registry

 One thing for sure is that your little one will pee and poop…a lot!
 To keep things simple, I bought incontinence pads that I use as a mobile changing table.
 I keep one in our living room area (where we are at most of the day) and one in our bedroom for nighttime changes.
 Once they get dirty, we just throw them in the wash.

-As for diapers and wipes, we use Dyper (bamboo diapers) and Water Wipes (ingredients: 99% water + fruit extract).
-We haven’t had any issues with either.
-I considered doing cloth diapers, but being a first time mom, I didn’t want to overwhelm myself with managing diapers.
+I considered doing cloth diapers, but being a first-time mom, I didn’t want to overwhelm myself with managing diapers.
 We may move to cloth diapers once Farrah is pooping 100% of the time in her baby potty.
 Which brings me to…

 I also purchased this baby potty.
 Around 3.5 months, we started Elimination Communication.
 If this interests you, you can start as early as birth!
 If you start this early, you may want to consider getting the tophat potty for newborns.